Table of Contents

 - Philips CPAP ventilator recall lawsuits: The FDA described potential health risks associated with a foam (referred to as PE-PUR, or polyester-based polyurethane foam) found in Philips CPAP, BiPAP, and ventilator machines that were recalled in 2021.
 It is intended to reduce noise and vibration, but the FDA discovered that it could degrade, enter the device’s air tubes, and be swallowed.
 Currently, Philips is facing around 262 pending lawsuits.

 - Deodorant lawsuits: After an independent lab called Valisure notified the FDA of the presence of benzene in the body sprays, many antiperspirants and spray deodorants were recalled.
 Due to the presence of the cancer-causing chemical benzene, Procter & Gamble Company recalled 32 different dry shampoo and conditioner products from the brands Aussie, Hair Food, Herbal Essences, Old Spice, Pantene, and Waterl<s in December 2021.
-Old Spice is facing class-action lawsuits in 2022 for benzene contamination causing rashes and burns.
+Old Spice class action lawsuits 2022 for benzene contamination, and causing rashes and burns will possibly have some momentum in 2022.
+In April 2022, the affected victims filed an Old Spice class-action lawsuit against Proctor & Gamble, seeking more than $5 million in damages.

 If you are one among many who suffered or were injured by the intended action of a corporate, you can analyze the possibilities of being a part of a class action.
 Think well and consider the pros and cons of the class-action lawsuit before deciding to join one.
 When a class action lawsuit is filed for a certain issue that affected many, it will be announced or reported.
 To reduce the cost of filing an individual claim suit, you can look for such notices and join the same.